Template Corner

 PRO’s: Transfers easily like graphite paper, easily removes with damp cloth.
 Doesn’t stain/scar wood.
 Can be removed entirely.

 CON’s: Be careful not to use too much water.
-It rubs off easily, so it is not great for long-term use.
+It rubs off really easily, so it is not great for long-term use or too much detail as it can rub off with your hand.
 Also, since it blue in colour, it’s little harder to see on the wood if your wood is light.

 transfer an image onto wood